neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 	The redis implementation is pretty young and should be considered as experimental.
-The redis project itself has a very high development speed and it might happen that the FLOW3 implementation changes to adapt to new versions.
+The redis project itself has a very high development speed and it might happen that the TYPO3 Flow implementation changes to adapt to new versions.

 Options
 ~~~~~~~